One-Step Residual Shifting Diffusion for Image Super-Resolution via Distillation: Method

-\textbf{Remark.} While we derive our distillation method RSD for ResShift, we note that ResShift is essentially a conditional DDPM \cite{ho2020denoising} diffusion, where the forward process ends in a Gaussian centered at the LR image.
-Therefore, our distillation method can be generalized, if needed, to any diffusion model built on the DDPM framework.
+\textbf{Remark.} While we derive our distillation method for ResShift, we note that ResShift is essentially a conditional DDPM \citep{ho2020denoising}, where the forward process ends in a Gaussian centered at the LR image.
+RSD can be \underline{generalized} for any DMs built on DDPM (Appendix~\ref{app:generalization_rsd}).